 Accept-Ranges: <range-unit> Accept-Ranges: none

-- No range unit is supported, this makes the header equivalent of its own absence and is therefore rarely used, though some browsers, like IE9, it is used to disable or remove the pause buttons in the download manager.
+Indicates that no range unit is supported.
+This makes the header equivalent of its own absence and is therefore, rarely used.
+Although in some browsers, like IE9, this setting is used to disable or remove the pause buttons in the download manager.